abugeat/Simple3DCAD/README.md

 A simple 3D CAD web app

 ## To Do
-- Drag and drop cubes
+- Function to drag and drop a cube
 - Click and drag elements, faces, edges, vertex
-- Rotate element
+- Rotate elements
+- Create the obj, stl, and other file format importers

+Later:
 - Allow CTRL + Z and CTRL + Y
-- *Copy andrewmarsh*
+- *Copy andrewmarsh ;)*
 - best Edit a 3D model imported